-This 31-square mile unit of the National Park System boasts a concentrated version of Colorado's redrock expanses, deep canyons and sandstone towers, drawing tourists and adventure seekers to this bold and scenic landscape.
+This 31-square mile unit of the National Park System boasts a concentrated version of Colorado's red rock expanses, deep canyons, and sandstone towers, drawing tourists and adventure seekers to this bold and scenic landscape.
 Best of all, it's easy to have most of the monument to yourself if you're looking for solitude and quiet.

 To best explore your temporary private retreat, start on Rim Rock Drive.
 This historic 23-mile route is the only paved road through Colorado National Monument.
 Access Rim Rock Drive from either the west entrance near Fruita or the east entrance near Grand Junction.
-Either way, you'll climb from the Grand Valley floor along the Colorado River up onto the brilliantly eroded Uncompahgre Plateau, dipping into and out of Monument, Ute, Red and Columbus Canyons along the way.
+Either way, you'll climb from the ground along the Colorado River up onto the brilliantly eroded Uncompahgre Plateau, dipping into and out of Monument, Ute, Red and Columbus Canyons along the way.
 This route provides for a true "bucket-list" road biking ride with challenging ascents and descents, and views that are awe-inspiring.
 Road bikers, please remember your lights for the spectacular tunnels.

-Mountain bikers should head outside of the the east entrance of the Colorado National Monument via Monument Road for a locals' favorite trail system.
-Located on public land managed by the Bureau of Land Managment (BLM) Grand Junction Field Office between the entrance to the Monument and Downtown Grand Junction, singletrack riders can find the extensive trail system of Tabeguache/Lunch Loops Trail System and Three Sisters Park.
+Mountain bikers should head outside of the east entrance of the Colorado National Monument via Monument Road for a locals' favorite trail system.
+Located on public land managed by the Bureau of Land Management (BLM) Grand Junction Field Office between the entrance to the Monument and Downtown Grand Junction, singletrack riders can find the extensive trail system of Tabeguache/Lunch Loops Trail System and Three Sisters Park.